 ACTAsia’s Fur Free programme is run in conjunction with the Fur Free Retailer.
 We inform consumers of the story behind fur, the brutal cruelty and catastrophic environmental damage that result from production.
 Fur-Free Life gives consumers the facts behind China’s fur industry, whether that’s farming wild animals or capturing stray dogs and cats.
 As part of the Fur Free Retailer scheme, ACTAsia has recruited 30 brands in China, and we continue to encourage fashion designers and retailers to pledge never to use real fur.
 More than 920 retailers have joined the international scheme to-date.

 You too can add the weight of your name to our Fur-Free Life campaign as a consumer.
 Pledge never to buy real animal fur again here.

 We also publish details about animal breeding, capture, containment, and slaughter, and how the process of turning animal skins into viable fur garments is environmentally damaging.
 We publish and update research into these processes regularly, and promote informed choices.
 We also guide the public in sourcing ethical alternatives.

-We also research into the true origins of real fur on our high streets, informing consumers of mislabelled goods and have conducted scientific research into the potentially hazardous toxic residues left in fur items for sale on the high street.
-We also organise a high profile annual cruelty-free fashion show in China, with this year’s event taking place in May 2018.
+We also research into the true origins of real fur on our high streets, informing consumers of mislabelled goods, and have conducted scientific research into the potentially hazardous toxic residues left in fur items for sale on the high street.